telerik/xaml-docs/controls/radchartview/features/labels/custom-smart-labels-strategy.md

 	}
 {{endregion}}

-Next, we can go ahead and define the chart in our view.
-For the purpose of this example we have specify __LineSeries__ and added label connectors and defined custom template so it is more clearly where the labels are position.
+Next, we can go ahead and define the chart.
+For the purpose of this example we will specify a __LineSeries__ and add label connectors.
+Then we can definea a custom label template, so it is more clear where the labels are positioned.

 >important In order to visualize the connections between the labels and the corresponding data points, you can take advantage of the __LabelConnectorsSettings__ property of the chart series.